Robinson: Love Edition

-Robinson: Love Edition is the sixteenth season of Expedition Robinson, the Swedish version of Survivor, and the first to air on Sjuan.
+Robinson: Love Edition is the fifthteenth season of Expedition Robinson, the Swedish version of Survivor, and the first to air on Sjuan.
 Linda Lindorff, the host of Robinson 2009, returned to host this season.
 Fitting with the season's theme, all contestants were single people between the ages of 20 and 42, the tribes were initially divided by gender, and a pair composed of one man and one woman won the season.

 Format

 The season featured several changes to the game structure in accordance with the theme, the most notable being that a pair (one man and one woman) would win the game, marking the first season in any Survivor franchise with multiple winners by design.
 As an additional twist, instead of being immediately eliminated from the game, voted out contestants would go to the Garden of Eden instead, to compete against other eliminated contestants for a chance to return to the game.
 The Garden of Eden features one male and one female contestant — Adam and Eve, respectively — at a time, who compete in a duel against the latest person of their gender eliminated.
 At a predetermined point in the game, the remaining Adam and Eve return to the game.
 The Garden of Eden is reminiscent of Utopia from the sixth and seventh seasons.

 Before the merge, in order to get to know each other better, the tribes would spend the day following the Immunity Challenge together in the Blue Lagoon.
 The season also included a new challenge, the Amulet Challenge, taking place between the members of the tribe that won that cycle's Immunity Challenge.
 The three winners of the Amulet Challenge would spend the rest of the day with the losing tribe, and each get to give one member of the other tribe immunity from that night's Tribal Council.
 The Amulet Challenge was discontinued at the merge.

 The format changed once the tribes were merged, at which point the remaining castaways competed in opposite-gender pairs.
 At the start of each cycle, the gender with fewer remaining players competed to determine their draft order.
 As the draft was always done with an odd number of players remaining, the leftover castaway was sent to the Garden of Eden.
 The pair that won each Immunity Challenge also earned the right to give immunity to a single player for the subsequent Tribal Council, while both members of the last-placed team were given a penalty vote; in the case the penalized contestant was given immunity by the challenge winners, their penalty vote was nullified.
 The vote was individual, with contestants voting by themselves and for one contestant, thus ensuring an odd number of contestants remaining for the next partner draft.
 The format also changed at the Garden of Eden, as the duels were competed in opposite-gender pairs as well.